 Community Data and Reports

 Traumatic Brain Injury and Concussions

-• In 2017, the age-standardized rate of emergency department (ED) visits for traumatic brain injury in the Health Unit region was double the Ontario rate (691 versus 332 ED visits per 100,000 population, respectively).
-The age-standardized rate of ED visits for concussions is almost 2.5 times higher in the Health Unit region, compared to Ontario.
+• In 2022, the age-standardized rate of emergency department (ED) visits for traumatic brain injury in the Health Unit region was almost double (1.8 times) the Ontario rate (535.6 versus 285.5 ED visits per 100,000 population, respectively).
+The age-standardized rate of ED visits for concussions in the Health Unit region was almost 2.2 times as high as the Ontario rate (455.7 versus 208.9 ED visits per 100,000 population, respectively).

+Community Data and Reports